 Assa Ashuach works and researches in the integration of additive manufacturing technology on basis of 3 components to follow a completely new approach in shoe design and production.

-Ashuach worked with Hub Linz, focused on urban manufacturing.
+Ashuach worked within the Additive Manufacturing Hub of Re-FREAM, focused on urban manufacturing.
 He partnered with Stratasys, Haratech, and Profactor, using 3D scanning and the latest 3D printing innovation.
 The Linz Hub and the Fashion & Technology department at the Kunstuniversität Linz provided a framework of networking opportunities and guidelines.
 Additional consulting was provided by Maximilian Müller from Moticon and footwear expert Camilla Petrocchi.

 Nature-inspired cushioning and structural support